| Microsoft Office Professional 2007Office desktop productivity suite with editions for all business

 individually.
 Sadly, Expression Web (formerly FrontPage) is no longer available

 as part of any Office edition and must now be purchased separately.
+Once you figure out how to open the nifty new

 "keep-sake" style box and insert the installation DVD, you're almost done